Standards of Care for Gender Identity Disorders

 Following the Standards of Care can help ensure that does not happen to anyone else.

-The Standards have been revised and updated about six times.
+The Standards have been revised and updated seven times.

-Chapter Four is about The Mental Health Professional and particularly The Mental Health Professional’s Documentation Letter which is a mandatory requirement for all patients from developed nations who want surgery from Dr Rados Djinovic
+Chapter Seven, Section Five is about “referral from a qualified mental health professional” which is a mandatory requirement for all patients from developed nations who want surgery from Dr Rados Djinovic

 In real terms, a surgeon's adherence to the Standards means any person considering medical tourism for affordable surgery abroad needs to locate two local doctors who can provide advice and treatment.